FZJ-INM1-BDA/siibra-python/.adr/architecture_design_summary.md

-# Design Philosophies & Design philosophy
+# Architecture Design Summary

-This document is a summary of the design philosophies and architecture design outline.
-The architecture design should reference the relevant architecture design records.
+This document is a summary of the design philosophies and architecture design guidelines, distilled from the architecture design records (ADR).
+The summaries should be accompanied by the corresponding ADR(s), allowing convenient access to the full context when needed.

+This document is aimed at those who are interested in the internal organisation of siibra-python codebase.
+When/if they are ready to contribute via pull requests, issues, feature rerquests etc, this document should be able to provide a more informed context.

 ## Design philosophies

 This section outlines the highest level design philosphies for siibra-python.
 The points mentioned should be on the highest level and conceptual.
 Specific examples should be avoided.
 Subpoints may be provided to add context/clarification.

 The order represent the relative priorities of the philosophies.
-If an architecture decision would cause a conflict between two philosophies, this list should provide weighted assessment of the conflict, and the net positively/negative.
+If an architecture decision would cause a conflict between two philosophies, this list should provide a weighted assessment of the conflict.

 - siibra-land objects are context aware
     - are operable in siibra-land, annotated with rich metadata,